 NOTE: If you are using Test Exchange and using 365, please refer to the following information for testing your connection.

 Service Timer: The interval the service will run.
 Our recommendation is 30 minutes.

 NOTE: If you are a large organization and are using Exchange 365, please set this to 60 for the initial sync.
-Otherwise, the service may not complete prior to making another "sync request" to 365.
+Otherwise, the service may not be complete prior to making another "sync request" to 365.
 You may also consider rolling it out in waves to prevent Microsoft from shutting down your access.
-Once all users have completed initial sync, you can return this to 30 min.
+Once all users have completed the initial sync, you can return this to 30 min.

 Maintenance Window: REQUIRED: The time interval when the process will stop syncing.
 The times MUST be selected or the tool will not run correctly.
 If left blank, it is considered a 24hr window of no syncing.

 Save Settings: Will save your settings

 NOTE: Prior to testing connections and using the tool, all fields must be filled in except those designated as Optional.
 If a field is left blank an error will occur.

 Logging - most will only use the logging features for initial setup and troubleshooting.
 But you can keep logging turned on.
 But be aware that some logging levels will quickly produce a very large log file.

 Turn on Logging File: When checked, the exchange process will write out logs to the server.